The Herron Family

 Dairy Farmers from Salem, Ohio

 Jim and Tara Herron are third generation dairy farmers.
-Together with Jim’s father David, the family raises 200 dairy cows and 280 heifers, and farms 1,000 acres at Cold Run Jerseys in Columbiana County, Ohio.
+The family cares for 250 dairy cows and farms 1,000 acres at Cold Run Jerseys in Columbiana County, Ohio.

 HEAR FROM THE FARMER